 Migraine Sugar Craving and Sugar Withdrawal Headache

-One of the first signs, for me, that a migraine attack is coming is my migraine sugar craving.
+One of the first signs that a migraine attack is coming is my migraine sugar craving.
 I have a lot of good habits that I follow every day to manage migraine.
-If I ignore the things I do to live preventively, I would probably be bedridden permanently.
-The list goes on and changes constantly but I’m diligent and try really hard.
+If I ignore the things I do to live preventively, I will probably be bedridden permanently.
+The list changes constantly, but I’m diligent and try hard.
 With all the healthy things I do, there is one bad habit that I CAN NOT break.
-It is my addiction to sugar.
-I’ve read how bad it is, I know how fat it makes me but I just don’t care.
-Well, I do care, but the sugar withdrawal headache makes me resistant.
+It is my sugar addiction.
+I’ve read how bad it is, I know how fat it makes me, but I just don’t care.
+I do care, but the sugar withdrawal headache makes me resistant.
 I’m addicted to sugar and get sugar withdrawal headaches.
 Anyone who knows me knows this is a struggle for me.

-My father-in-law has bought me shirts that say, “I’m embarrassed at what I did for a Klondike bar” and “I run because I really, really, like dessert.”
-He’s also gotten me “Mama needs a cocktail.”
-All of the above are migraine triggers but we all need to pick and choose our battles, right?
+My father-in-law has bought me shirts that say, “I’m embarrassed at what I did for a Klondike bar” and “I run because I like dessert.”
+He’s also gotten me, “Mama needs a cocktail.”
+All of the above are migraine triggers, but we must pick and choose our battles.
 It’s the truth.
-Although I can’t run much anymore due to migraine, I work out, partly, because I know my day will end with massive amounts of sugar.
-I know for a fact that M&Ms give me more frequent migraine attacks but it does not stop me.
+Although I can’t run much anymore due to migraine, I work out, partly because I know my day will end with massive amounts of sugar.
+I know that M&M gives me more frequent migraine attacks, but it does not stop me.

 Migraine cravings are so confusing for me.
 Is food a trigger?
 Are cravings a symptom?
 Do I have cravings after a migraine in the prodrome phase?
 Food is so complicated when it comes to migraine.
 I can’t live with it and definitely can’t live without it.